Do you have external employees and internal employees who need to collaborate simultaneously from mobile locations and offices?

 Adds version control, file change history and audit tracing to provide business continuity for file servers on-premises.

-Sets up a hybrid deployment between local file servers and cloud storage that can be seamlessly converted to cloud-only la
+Sets up a hybrid deployment between local file servers and cloud storage that can be seamlessly converted to cloud only later.

 The cloud file sharing solution extends the current internal Windows file server's reach to remote locations via HTTPS and web protocols.
 It is privacy by default.